A Hands-on Introduction to Reinforcement Learning with Python

 This article was published as a part of the Data Science Blogathon.

-In this blog, we will get introduced to reinforcement learning and also implement a simple example of the same in Python.
+In this blog, we will get introduced to reinforcement learning with examples and implementations in Python.
 It will be a basic code to demonstrate the working of an RL algorithm.
 Brief exposure to object-oriented programming in Python, machine learning, or deep learning will also be a plus point.

 What do you mean by Reinforcement Learning?